anaconda/anaconda-ident/README.md

 ### Installation

-To use conda-ident, simply install it in your base environment:
+To use anaconda-ident, simply install it in your base environment:

 ```
-conda install -n base conda-ident
+conda install -n base anaconda-ident
 ```
 This package has no additional dependencies other than `conda` itself.
 It employs post-link and activation scripts to apply a